 Evaluating the best option for you

 If IaaS is an option that you’re seriously considering for your Atlassian environment, we have more resources to help.
-First, if you haven’t considered Atlassian’s Data Center product line for your mission-critical instances of Jira Software, Jira Service Desk Confluence, Bitbucket, or Hipchat, 3 steps to convince your team it’s time to get Data Center may help.
+First, if you haven’t considered Atlassian’s Data Center product line for your mission-critical instances of Jira Software, Jira Service Desk Confluence, Bitbucket, or Crowd 3 steps to convince your team it’s time to get Data Center may help.

-Finally, try out Data Center on either AWS or Azure for 30 days for free.
+With that, try out Data Center on either AWS or Azure for 30 days for free.